Auckland is a vibrant and happening city in New Zealand’s North Island, it’s based around 2 large harbours and is the largest city in New Zealand.

 Auckland Ferry tickets can be purchased from downtown or Waiheke ticket office, or on board most ferry services.

 You can also buy an AT HOP card tag which costs $10.
 You can buy an AT HOP card from a Veolia ticket office, at one of many train stations around the Auckland network.

-Day trips from Auckland
+Day trips from Auckland by ferry

 Popular Auckland ferry trips include Rakino Island, Bayswater, Birkenhead, Davenport and Waiheke.